kenperkins/rackspace-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 product_url: cloud-databases
 ---

-Cloud Databases supports MySQL 5.6, Percona 5.6, and MariaDB 10.
+asdfasdf Cloud Databases supports MySQL 5.6, Percona 5.6, and MariaDB 10.
 Innovation is happening in each of these communities, and this article highlights some of the key aspects to consider when choosing a MySQL based datastore that best fits your application.